 This course will focus on the concepts, skills and principles of nursing practice essential to the promotion and maintenance for the child and family with selected health alterations.
 A clinical practicum in selected pediatric health care settings will allow for the implementation of the nursing process based on clinical and theoretical implications.
-Prerequisites: Successful completion of the nursing pre-requisites; Admission to the Nursing Major (BSN pre-licensure option); Successful completion of NURS 1101, NURS 3201, NURS 3202, NURS 3203, NURS 3204, NURS 3205, NURS 3309, NURS 3310, NURS 3311, and NURS 3312 with a "C" letter grade or better.
-Co-requisites: Enrollment in NURS 3411 and NURS 3412.
+Prerequisites: Successful completion of the nursing prerequisites; Admission to the Nursing Major; NURS 3203, NURS 3310, NURS 3311, NURS 3312, and NURS 3412 with a grade of "B" or higher.